 I help my clients explore and understand what they are experiencing and how it is impacting their emotional, physical and mental wellbeing.
 During therapy, I will help them to develop the skills and behaviours to find a way to cope with their challenges and find direction in life.

 Founder of the “Mind over Body weight loss programme” which is an 8-week course based on CBT for weight loss.

-In addition to my psychotherapy clinic, I also give talks in companies on wellbeing in the workplace, delivering workshops and seminars.
+I also give talks in companies on wellbeing in the workplace, delivering workshops and seminars.
 Some of the topics and services I offer are dealing with anxiety and stress and teaching mindfulness.

 My workshops include coaching employees through my “Self-help life skills” programme, which empowers individuals to take action and make positive changes in their life.
 I also give talks in colleges helping students deal with exam stress.